-To be eligible for H-1B status, the following requirements must be met:
+To be eligible for H-1B status at the University of Minnesota, the following requirements must be met:

-- The employee must have an offer of employment from a U.S. employer; an employee may not self-petition.
+- The employee must have a job offer from the University of Minnesota; an employee may not self-petition.

 - The job must qualify as a "specialty occupation," as explained below.

-- The employer must agree to certain conditions, including payment of the required wage (determined by ISSS during preparation of the application).
+- The department must agree to certain conditions, including payment of the required wage (determined by ISSS during preparation of the application).

 - Individuals who have held J visa status and are subject to the 2-year home residence requirement (see Student, Scholar, or Student-Intern) are not eligible for H-1B status until that requirement has been fulfilled or waived.